 Emissions by category (scope 3)

-Other emissions to air – dust
+Other emissions to air – particulate matter

 Reporting principles and definitions: Data is reported at regional level and consolidated annually at group level using common definitions and principles.
-Data for 2016 includes operations in the US.

-Greenhouse gas emissions are presented as carbon dioxide equivalents.
+Greenhouse gas are presented as carbon dioxide equivalents.
 In accordance with the GHG Protocol, the definitions of the respective scopes are the following.

 Scope 1 is defined as direct emissions from Gränges’ operations, which include production facilities, office buildings and company owned vehicles.
 Emissions are calculated based on fuel consumption and emission factors.